 Train reliability in Britain reached the worst level on record after another month of disruption.

-The worst individual operator for the 12 months to October 15 was Avanti West Coast, with its highest ever score of 7.7%.
+The worst individual operator between those dates was Avanti West Coast, with its highest ever score of 14.9%.

-Govia Thameslink Railway – which consists of Southern, Thameslink, Great Northern and Gatwick Express – had the second poorest reliability in the past 12 months, with a score of 6.4%.
+Govia Thameslink Railway – which consists of Southern, Thameslink, Great Northern and Gatwick Express services – recorded its second worst cancellations score of 11.1%.

 Railway ReadsFrom the history of steam through to 21st century rail transport news, we have titles that cater for all rail enthusiasts.
 Covering diesels, modelling, steam and modern railways, check out our range of magazines and fantastic subscription offers.